10 Best Password Managers for Mac in 2024 + Coupons

 Bottom line:

-Overall, Total Password is a dependable password manager, particularly for those looking for a budget-friendly choice with important security features.
+Overall, Total Password is a dependable password manager, particularly for those looking for a budget-friendly choice with important security features or those looking to bundle their password manager with a good antivirus.
 Plus, it offers a 30-day money-back guarantee, so you can try it out risk-free to see if it meets your needs.

 Read the full Total Password review